Distilling a 6B Image Model with LADD: Architecture, Experiments & Hard Lessons

 For hyperparameter tuning, we took inspiration from Andrej Karpathy’s autoresearch concept — have an AI agent run experiments autonomously overnight.
 We built a lightweight framework around this idea:

-Each experiment ran 500 steps on a single A100 80GB (the debug split: 98 prompts, 512px).
+Each experiment ran 500 steps on a single A100 80GB (the debug split: 98 prompts or 3K subset, 512px).
 The agent ran autonomously for ~8 hours overnight, completing 21 experiments across two rounds.

 LADD has several hyperparameters that interact in non-obvious ways.
 Here’s what each one controls: